-The Foundation of Haiti Relief Fund’s goal is to solicit, collect, and otherwise raise funds to provide disaster relief; to collect and distribute medical supplies, food, clothing and other necessary items; to aid and assist exclusively the residents of Haiti and organizations doing humanitarian work in Haiti.
-Haiti Relief Fund, Inc. is a registered 501(c)3 Not For Profit Foundation of the Internal Revenue Code, classified as a Public Charity, in the United State of America.
+The goal of Haiti Relief Fund, Inc. is to provide disaster and humanitarian relief via fundraising, donor support, and collaboration with other charitable organizations.
+Our plan is to collect and distribute medical supplies, food, clothing and other necessary items to appropriate healthcare facilities, orphanages, and schools in order to aid and assist exclusively the residents of Haiti and other organizations providing humanitarian relief in Haiti.
+Haiti Relief Fund, Inc. is a registered 501(c)3 Not for Profit Foundation of the Internal Revenue Code and classified as a Public Charity in the United State of America.

 All donations to Haiti Relief Fund, Inc. are fully tax deductible.

-Haiti Relief Fund Inc. has adopted a non-discriminating policy and does not discriminate to any of its Volunteers, Officers and Recipients of their services based on race, creed, color, gender or religion.
+Haiti Relief Fund Inc. has adopted a non-discriminating policy and does not discriminate against any of its volunteers, officers or recipients of rendered services based on race, religion, creed, color, or gender.